Throne of Glass, Book One

 But I knew that I wanted to like her, and I wanted her to win.
 Despite her somewhat acerbic (WORD OF THE WEEK: expressing harsh or sharp criticism in a clever way) attitude, you can see the intricate layers that make up the complexity that is Celaena Sardothien.
 Sure, she’s flawed, but in oddly likable ways and for surprisingly understandable reasons (for the most part).

 I will just say that the Throne of Glass series is pretty phenomenal.
 At first, I thought Maas was ripping off a good bit from The Hunger Games until I read that she started writing it a decade ago.
 It’s an interesting twist on the Cinderella story, and a fantastic read for anyone who loved The Hunger Games.
 It was a refreshing read with a well thought out plot and substantial character development.
-I look forward to delving more into this fantasy realm with the next in the series, Throne of Midnight.
+I look forward to delving more into this fantasy realm with the next in the series, Crown of Midnight.